vikashask/User-Product-Portal-React/server/README.md

 2. Once a user login successfully, then

-i.              user should be able to see list of the products on the landing page and also search for specific products. ii.             user should be able to create new products iii.            user should be able to edit or delete owned products. iv.           user should be able to edit own details.
+> user should be able to see list of the products on the landing page and also search for specific products.

+ii.             user should be able to create new products iii.            user should be able to edit or delete owned products. iv.           user should be able to edit own details.